pradeepiyer/ray-mcp/README.md

 ## Available Tools

-The server provides a comprehensive set of tools for Ray management, covering cluster operations, job management, actor management, monitoring, and scheduling:
+The server provides a comprehensive set of tools for Ray management:

 ### Cluster Operations
 - `init_ray` - Initialize Ray cluster - start a new cluster or connect to existing one